sainiaj1995/Tours-and-Travels-Management-System/README.md

 # Tours-and-Travels-Management-System

 This is a Java application.
-This app concludes following features
+This app contains following features
 ##Customer Part

     1.Customer can sign up and login.